plokhotnyuk/jsoniter-scala/README.md

 - JSON serialization to `Array[Byte]`, `java.io.OutputStream` or `java.nio.ByteBuffer`
 - Support of parsing from or writing to part of `Array[Byte]` or `java.nio.ByteBuffer` by specifying of position and limit
-- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` without the need of holding all parsed values in the memory
+- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` without the need of holding all input and parsed values in the memory
 - Only UTF-8 encoding is supported when working with buffered bytes directly but there is a fallback to parse and serialize JSON from/to `String` (while this is much less efficient)
 - Parsing of strings with escaped characters for JSON keys and string values